DevProd-MH/Face-Recognition-Attendance-with-CNN/attendence/important.md

 # Notice

-file `studentList.csv` contains the students names list, write your students names one by one each name in single line in the first column as shown bellow :<br>
+file `studentList.csv` contains the students names list, write your students names one by one each name in single line in the first column as shown bellow :
 | Column1 | Column2 |
 |-----------|:-----------:|
 | student1 full name | |